Leave the Heavy Lifting and Red-Tape to Us

 Among the most common types of car accidents, rear-end collisions can cause serious, painful injuries can quickly occur that leave you unable to work or live your life normally, even if the accident occurred at slower speeds.

 For rear-end accidents in Maryland, the law presumes negligence for the driver of the vehicle in the rear.
 This means that the driver that hit you is presumed to be liable for your injuries.
-That driver may try to escape liability by claiming that you are partially at fault e.g. cut him off, stopped short, or that you had pre-existing injuries.
+That driver may try to escape liability by claiming that you are partially at fault, e.g. cut him off, stopped short, or that you had pre-existing injuries not due to the accident he/she caused.

 You will need an experienced lawyer on your side to help you fight these arguments and get the compensation you deserve.
 Call (301) 251-1286 today to speak with an experienced Maryland car accident attorney.